Just released: How to raise venture capital in 2023

 1. Limits of Liability

 Limits of liability are the heart of the quote.
 They’ll outline how much the insurance carrier is willing to pay out for any one claim (“occurrence”) and for the entire policy period (“aggregate” limit).
-If you’re buying insurance because of a contract requirement, these limits are will be the core requirements of any contract that requires insurance.
+If you’re buying insurance because of a contract requirement, these limits will be the core requirements of any contract that requires insurance.
 The first thing you should do when looking at a quote is verify that the limits match the contract terms.

-There’s a direct correlation between premium paid and coverage limits so be conscious of that when you’re in need of higher limits ($5M+).
-Also, note that when your company is still pre-revenue or putting up revenue numbers below the requested limits, coverage will actually be more expensive (most of the time).
-While this may seem counterintuitive, it makes sense for a couple reasons.
+There’s a direct correlation between premium paid and coverage limits, so be conscious of that when you need higher limits ($5M+).
+Also, note that when your company is still pre-revenue or generating revenue below the requested limits, coverage will actually be more expensive (most of the time).
+While this may seem counterintuitive, it makes sense for a couple of reasons.
 First, a company with bigger revenue numbers is usually more established and has a claims track record that the underwriter can analyze, making the company less of a gamble.
-Second, revenues matching policy limits will make the insurance policy less of a target for opportunistic lawyers Remember: insurance is an asset from an accounting perspective.
+Second, revenues matching policy limits will make the insurance policy less of a target for opportunistic lawyers.

 2. Retentions